PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/layout_parsing.en.md

   device: "gpu:0"
 ......
 ```
-Subsequently, refer to the command line or Python script methods in the local experience to load the modified production line configuration file.
+Subsequently, refer to the command line or Python script methods in the local experience to load the modified pipeline configuration file.

 ## 5. Multi-Hardware Support
 PaddleX supports various mainstream hardware devices such as NVIDIA GPUs, Kunlun XPU, Ascend NPU, and Cambricon MLU. <b>Simply modify the `--device` parameter</b> to seamlessly switch between different hardware.